krmoralesg/krmoralesg/README.md

 <h1 align="center">Hi 👋, I'm Kevin Morales</h1>
-<h3 align="center">Tech enthusiast, I entered IT in 2018 and coding in 2020.
+<h3 align="center">24 year old tech enthusiast, I entered IT in 2018 and coding in 2020.
 Beyond technical skills, my strength lies in exceptional communication.
 Easy-going, extroverted, and driven, I believe success is about goodwill and getting things done.
 If it can be done, count me in.</h3>

 - 🔭 I’m currently working on **Talan Spain**